EchterAlsFake/PySide6-to-Android/README.md

 The basic command for building the wheels is the following:

-`python tools/cross_compile_android/main.py --plat-name= --qt-install-path= --api-level 34 --verbose`
+`python tools/cross_compile_android/main.py --plat-name= --qt-install-path= --api-level 34 --auto-accept-license`

 > [!NOTE]
 > If you want to save some time when cloning the Cpython repository, modify the main.py script.
 Search for: `if not cpython_dir.exists():`